Skip to main content

 Voice typing unlocks Claude Code's full potential by removing the typing bottleneck.
 You get faster prompts, better context, and a more natural way to communicate with your AI coding assistant.

 The best part?
-It works everywhere Claude Code runs, including Linux.
+It supports many Claude Code workflows, including Linux setups.

 Ready to try voice typing with Claude Code?
-Download Vibe Typer and start describing your code at the speed of thought.
+Download Vibe Typer and start describing your code with less typing.

 Frequently Asked Questions